TomaszDyrka/Python_Snake/README.md

 - Score tracking and leaderboard

-- Difficulty levels (in form of speed adjustment)
+- Difficulty levels (in the form of speed adjustment)

 - ASCII animations (maybe) and better terminal graphics (necessarily)